Mount Washington Century+tinmountain2020-12-13T20:57:59-05:00

 - Your bag MAY also include a surprise inside such as: vintage hillclimb T shirt, socks, Tin Mountain memberships and even tickets and discounts for entry into the next Mt.
 Washington Century+

 What doesn’t fit in the “goodie bag” is the courage, determination, inner strength and spirit that you’ll need to complete this ride on your own or with the help of family and friends.
 We know you have it in you to tackle this 100+ mile ride, especially knowing that you’re supporting Tin Mountain with every mile.
 Tin Mountain hosts and benefits from the Mt.
 Washington Century+ (MWC+) and the Mt.
 Washington Auto Road Bicycle Hillclimb (MWARBH.org).
 This year, in an effort to keep riders, staff, and volunteers healthy and well, we’ve had to modify and cancel these events respectively.
 THANKS for registering and participating in the Alternative Mt.
 Washington Century+ and for supporting Tin Mountain.

 What follows below is the info for the MWC+ and NOT the Alternative MWC.

-The Mt.
-Washington Century ride is fast becoming known as New England’s Most Challenging Centurytm.
+The Mount Washington Century+ (MWC+) is fast becoming known as New England’s Most Challenging Centurytm.
 We have mountain passes that thrill the eye and challenge the soul.
 For those wanting to ‘test their personal best’, the Mt.
-Washington Century Ride is it!
-AND the first 325 registrants receive a great 100% cotton event shirt … SWEET!
+Washington Century is it!

-The Mt.
-Washington Century Ride continues to grow in popularity, with participants from as far away as the west coast taking part.
+The MWC+ continues to grow in popularity, with participants from as far away as the west coast taking part.
 Riders are always pleased with the route and support received.
-Many have ridden in every Mt.
-Washington Century Ride since the inception in 2001.

 $ 55/child<16 yrs $ 65/child<16 yrs